ChrisKoskiii/RapptrTest/README.md

 * For the API calls, I used URLSession for the chat network call, and decide to use Alamofire for the POST Login network call.

-* I also implemented the Delegate Protocol to pass data and functions between clients and UIViewControllers.
+* I also implemented the Delegate Protocol to pass data and functions between clients and ViewControllers.

 I would apprecaite any feedback!
 Looking forward to hearing from you! 😊